php-fig/fig-standards/bylaws/003-votes.md

 An Abandonment Vote is called by any Secretary or Core Committee Member.
 Only Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
 Quorum is 50%.
 A 2/3 majority is required for passage.

+## Decision Vote

+A Decision Vote is called by any Secretary or Core Committee Member.
+Decision Votes are not yes-or-no questions but selecting between two or more mutually-exclusive courses of action.
+A Decision Vote will be conducted using Single Transferable Vote with a single-winner.
+Quorum is 50%.

 ## Membership Vote

 A Membership Vote is called by any Project Representative and consists of a separate concurrent vote by the Core Committee and Project Representatives.